A2UI Launch: CopilotKit delivers full support at launch!

 In other words:

-CopilotKit is to agentic apps what React was to component-based UIs — a unified, opinionated layer that abstracts fragmentation while staying open to the ecosystem.
+CopilotKit is to agentic apps what React was to component-based UIs.
+A unified, opinionated layer that abstracts fragmentation while staying open to the ecosystem.

 And with full A2UI support landing soon, CopilotKit apps will be able to natively render declarative UI generated by agents, alongside everything else AG-UI already supports.